-Article 25 - Registry and legal secretaries
+Article 24 - Registry and rapporteurs

-The Court shall have a registry, the functions and organisation of which shall be laid down in the rules of the Court.
-The Court shall be assisted by legal secretaries.
+- 1 The Court shall have a registry, the functions and organisation of which shall be laid down in the rules of the Court. - 2 When sitting in a single-judge formation, the Court shall be assisted by rapporteurs who shall function under the authority of the President of the Court.
+They shall form part of the Court's registry.

-Article 26 - Plenary Court
+Article 25 - Plenary Court

-The plenary Court shall

-- a elect its President and one or two Vice-Presidents for a period of three years; they may be re-elected; - b set up Chambers, constituted for a fixed period of time; - c elect the Presidents of the Chambers of the Court; they may be re-elected; - d adopt the rules of the Court, and - e elect the Registrar and one or more Deputy Registrars.
+- 1 The plenary Court shall - a elect its President and one or two Vice-Presidents for a period of three years; they may be re-elected; - b set up Chambers, constituted for a fixed period of time; - c elect the Presidents of the Chambers of the Court; they may be re-elected; - d adopt the rules of the Court; - e elect the Registrar and one or more Deputy Registrars; - f make any request under Article 26, paragraph 2.